Frequently Asked Questions

-At the Middle School level, students in Grades 7 & 8 will be able to learn their third language, Spanish, German, or Chinese (starting in 2023-24) by ability level.
-They will take beginner or advanced classes, according to their aptitudes in the language.
+At the Middle School level, students in Grades 7 & 8 are able to learn their third language, Spanish, German, or Chinese (starting in 2023-24) by ability level.
+They take beginner or advanced classes, according to their aptitudes in the language.
 The 6th graders will join the two other grades in the future.

-In Upper School, students in the French track will be able to continue to study their third language according to their ability level.
-In the International Program, students will now be able to choose between French and Spanish as a second language, in Grade 9.
+In Upper School, students in the French track are able to continue to study their third language according to their ability level.
+In the International Program, students are able to choose between French and Spanish as a second language, in Grade 9.